NathanKr/React/Authentication/authentication_server_firebase/README.md

 <h3>Authentication against server firebase</h3>

 <h4>Motivation</h4>
-<li>A simple skeleton for every React based application which uses authentication. this sample authenticate vs firebase but adjusting it to other server will not be dificult</li>
+<li>build simple skeleton for every React based application which uses authentication. this sample authenticate vs firebase but adjusting it to other server will not be difficult</li>
 <li>build a generic class - AuthStorage which handles persistence of auth and its expiration. with respect to AuthStorage class auth is an object that requires a key name expiresIn which is in seconds</li>
 </ol>